pradhapanr/website/_pages/about.md

   - [Snowflake](https://www.snowflake.com/en/): *May 2023 - August 2023*

 Over this period, I worked on problems related to cloud engineering, infrastructure, and distributed systems.
-I also have experience with full stack development using React.
-Check out my [resume](/assets/pdf/resume.pdf) for more info.
+I also have experience with full stack development using JavaScript.
+Here's my [resume](/assets/pdf/resume.pdf) for more info.

 Occasionally, I find some time for my [personal projects](/projects).
 I'm currently building a distributed key/value store with
 Raft ([MIT 6.824](http://nil.csail.mit.edu/6.824/2022/)).